Great Attractor

-The Great Attractor is a purported gravitational attraction in intergalactic space and the apparent central gravitational point of the Laniakea Supercluster.
-This supercluster contains our own galaxy, the Milky Way, as well as about 100,000 other galaxies.
+The Great Attractor is a region of gravitational attraction in intergalactic space and the apparent central gravitational point of the Laniakea Supercluster of galaxies that includes the Milky Way galaxy, as well as about 100,000 other galaxies.

-The observed attraction suggests a localized concentration of mass millions of times more massive than the Milky Way.
-However, it is inconveniently obscured by our own Milky Way's galactic plane, lying behind the Zone of Avoidance (ZOA), so that in visible light wavelengths, the Great Attractor is difficult to observe directly.
+The observed attraction suggests a localized concentration of mass having the order of 1016 solar masses.
+However, it is obscured by the Milky Way's galactic plane, lying behind the Zone of Avoidance (ZOA), so that in visible light wavelengths, the Great Attractor is difficult to observe directly.

 The attraction is observable by its effect on the motion of galaxies and their associated clusters over a region of hundreds of millions of light-years across the universe.
-These galaxies are observable above and below the ZOA; all are redshifted in accordance with the Hubble flow, indicating that they are receding relative to us and to each other, but the variations in their redshifts are large enough and regular enough to reveal that they are slightly drawn towards the attraction.
+These galaxies are observable above and below the Zone of Avoidance; all are redshifted in accordance with the Hubble flow, indicating that they are receding relative to the Milky Way and to each other, but the variations in their redshifts are large enough and regular enough to reveal that they are slightly drawn towards the attraction.
 The variations in their redshifts are known as peculiar velocities, and cover a range from about +700 km/s to −700 km/s, depending on the angular deviation from the direction to the Great Attractor.
 The Great Attractor itself is moving towards the Shapley Supercluster.
-Recent astronomical studies by a team of South African astrophysicists revealed a supercluster of galaxies, termed the Vela Supercluster, in the Great Attractor's theorized location.

-Discovery

-It was first discovered in the 1970s that the Milky Way moves through space.
+History

+The Great Attractor was named by Alan Dressler in 1987, following decades of redshift surveys that built up a large dataset of redshift values.
+The redshift values and distance measurements independent of redshift measurements were then combined to create maps of peculiar velocity.

 Through a series of peculiar velocity tests, astrophysicists found that the Milky Way was moving in the direction of the constellation of Centaurus at about 600 km/s.
-Then, the discovery of cosmic microwave background (CMB) dipoles were used to reflect the motion of the Local Group of galaxies towards the Great Attractor.
-The 1980s brought many discoveries about the Great Attractor such as the fact that the Milky Way is not the only galaxy impacted and an approximation of 400 elliptical galaxies are moving toward the Great Attractor beyond the ZOA.
+Then, the discovery of cosmic microwave background (CMB) dipoles was used to reflect the motion of the Local Group of galaxies towards the Great Attractor.
+The 1980s brought many discoveries about the Great Attractor, such as the fact that the Milky Way is not the only galaxy impacted.
+Approximately 400 elliptical galaxies are moving toward the Great Attractor beyond the Zone of Avoidance caused by the Milky Way galaxy light.

+Intense efforts during the late 1990s, to work through the difficulties caused by the occlusion by the Milky Way, identified the Norma Cluster at the center of the Great Attractor region.